 TGbe editor: please make the following change in subclause 35.7.2, P598L56:

-An MU beamformer is an EHT AP that sets at least one of the following MU beamformer subfields: MU Beamformer (BW ≤ 80 MHz), MU Beamformer (BW = 160 MHz), and MU Beamformer (BW = 320 MHz) to 1 in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits. (#17043)
+An MU beamformer is an EHT AP that sets the MU Beamformer (BW ≤ 80 MHz) to 1 in the EHT PHY Capabilities Information field in the EHT Capabilities element it transmits. (#17043)

 TGbe editor: please make the following change in subclause 35.7.2, P599L19:

-The term EHT beamformer refers to both the SU beamformer and MU beamformer.
-The term EHT beamformee refers to both the SU beamformee and the MU beamformee.(#17044)
+The term EHT beamformer refers to both an SU beamformer and an MU beamformer.
+The term EHT beamformee refers to both an SU beamformee and an MU beamformee.(#17044)

 TGbe editor: please make the following change in subclause 35.7.2, P599L42:

-… Partial bandwidth SU, MU or CQI feedback refers to the feedback mode where the feedback RU or MRU size indicated in the Partial BW Info subfield in the STA Info field identifying the EHT beamformee in the EHT NDP Announcement frame spans a part of(#17045) the available bandwidth within an EHT beamformee’s operating bandwidth.
+… Partial bandwidth SU, MU or CQI feedback refers to the feedback mode where the feedback RU or MRU size indicated in the Partial BW Info subfield in the STA Info field identifying the EHT beamformee in the EHT NDP Announcement frame spans a part, but not the whole(#17045), of the available bandwidth within an EHT beamformee’s operating bandwidth.